Why would I write an article where sincerity is a 'versus' with perfectionism?

 - An attempt to secure self-worth through external outcomes.

-High standards don’t drain creatives.
+Contrary to popular belief, high standards don’t drain creatives.
 They emerge naturally from commitment.

 Perfectionism, on the other hand, drains creatives because it defines itself through external validation.